 Connect to data sources for dataflows

-With Power Platform dataflows, you can connect to many different data sources to create new dataflows, or add new entities to an existing dataflow.
+With Microsoft Power BI and Power Platform dataflows, you can connect to many different data sources to create new dataflows, or add new entities to an existing dataflow.

 Data sources for dataflows

-Data sources for dataflows are organized into the following categories, which appear across the top of the Get data dialog:
+Data sources for dataflows are organized into the following categories, which appear as tabs in the Choose data source dialog box:

 - All categories

 - Power Platform

 - Online Services